Berberine: Structure and biosynthesis

 Berberine has a tetracyclic skeleton as is common for alkaloids classified as a benzylisoquinoline alkaloid.
 The overall skeleton is derived from two equivalents of L-tyrosine.
 L-Tyrosine is the precursor to L-DOPA and 4-hydroxyphenylacetaldehyde.

 The incorporation of an extra carbon atom as a bridge is distinctive.
-Formation of the berberine bridge is rationalized as an oxidative process in which the N-methyl group, supplied by S-adenosyl methionine (SAM), is oxidized to an iminium ion, and a cyclization to the aromatic ring occurs by virtue of the phenolic group.
+Formation of the berberine bridge is rationalized as an oxidative process in which the N-methyl group, supplied by S-adenosyl methionine, is oxidized to an iminium ion, and a cyclization to the aromatic ring occurs by virtue of the phenolic group.